Russian University of Transport: History

 Russian University of Transport was established as the Imperial Moscow Engineering School (IMIU) by decree of Emperor Nicholas II on May 23, 1896, in order to train engineers for the construction of the Trans-Siberian Railway.
 Training courses began on 12 September 1896.
 The first director of the university was professor F.E.
 Maksimenko.
 The first course of engineers graduated in 1901 (three-years theoretical course and two-years building practice).
 The Russian University of Transport is the oldest institution of higher technical education in Russia founded in 1896.
 Today TUT is the largest scientific and academic complex in Russia, the all Russian leader in the field of training and retraining of specialists and scientific personnel for transport and transport construction.
 On 15 June 1993, MIIT got the status of the university and its name was changed to the Moscow State University of Railway Engineering.

 For more than 120 years of history, more than 650 thousand highly qualified specialists with higher and secondary professional education have left the university.
 They successfully work in transport and in other various sectors of the economy in Russia and 57 countries of the world.
 More than 30 Heroes of the Soviet Union and Socialist Labor, transport industry leaders, world-famous scientists, members of the Russian government, governors, mayors of large cities, prominent public figures, prominent representatives of the Russian Orthodox Church and culture, and top businessmen are among the graduates of RUT.

+In Soviet times, the university was notable for being one of just a few institutions in the upper echelon that did not participate in the state-directed antisemitism campaign in higher education.
+This gave many Jewish students in the USSR a chance at a higher education when they would not have otherwise gotten it.